MathyouMB/website/src/content/articles/2024/why-computer-science-students-are-struggling-to-find-jobs.md

 ### AI's Impact on Entry Level Developer Jobs

-The reality is that AI does not fully replace developers—at least, not yet.
+The reality is that AI does not fully replace developers, at least, not yet.

 Today, AI is simple a tool that saves developers time, kind of like how a calculator saves time in performing complex calculations.
 According to the [2024 Stack Overflow survey](https://survey.stackoverflow.co/2024/ai#developer-tools-ai-ben), 81% of developers agree that AI significantly boosts productivity [[7](#sources)].